Majority of UK adults worried about access to palliative care, survey suggests

 “It is important that everyone is able to choose what type of support they need at the end of their life, and that their advanced care plan is honoured where possible.”

-The report called for the Government to commit to an uplift of funding to guarantee support for hospices which needed financial help.
+The report called for the Government to commit to an uplift in funding to guarantee support for hospices which need financial help.

 Earlier this month Hospice UK warned that hospices are facing a “devastating” financial crisis because of rising staff costs which are putting services at risk.